-The Maine TREE (Timber Research and Environmental Education) Foundation was founded in 1989 by a group of large-tract forestland owners from across the state.
-The offices of Maine TREE are located at the Viles Arboretum on 153 State Street in Augusta, Maine.
+The Maine TREE (Timber Research and Environmental Education) Foundation was founded in 1989 by a group of dedicated timberland owners, forest products producers, tree farmers and others interested in the Maine forest.
+The offices of Maine TREE are located at 535 Civic Center Drive, Augusta, Maine.
 We are a 501 (c) 3 non-profit organization.

 Forests are part of the fabric of Maine.
 In addition to sustaining natural geological and biological systems, our forests link together and sustain a natural resource community made up of landowners, recreational users, loggers, foresters, mills, workers, and towns that have been interdependent for generations.
 The diverse uses of the forest and the sustainability of this community are critical to the ecological, economic, and social health of Maine.